-Although these sprinting distances are usually quite short, the wolf’s endurance allows them to pursue prey for long distances at a slower pace.
-Their long, muscular legs aid the wolf to sprint.
+Although these sprinting distances are usually relatively short, the wolf’s endurance allows them to pursue prey for long stretches at a slower pace.
+Their long, muscular legs aid the wolf in sprinting.

 In addition to their sprinting speed, wolves can travel for long distances at a slower pace.
-Wolves will trot at a pace of 8 km/h and keep this pace for a considerable time.
+Wolves will trot at a rate of 8 km/h and keep this pace for a considerable time.

 How Long do Wolves Live?

-Wolves live between six and eight years in the wild, but this depends on several factors.
-Members of the canid family, wolves are able to survive in captivity for the same length of time as dogs, up to 16 years.
+Wolves live between six and eight years in the wild, depending on several factors.
+The canid family members, wolves, can survive in captivity for the same length of time as dogs, up to 16 years.

 However, in the wild, there are many pitfalls for the wolf.
 In captivity, they would enjoy regular veterinary care and food.

 The biggest killer of wolves in the wild is starvation.
 Starvation kills a majority of pups before their first winter has ended.
-If they can survive the first winter and the next, then the pups have a good chance at survival.
+If they can survive the first winter and the next, the pups have a good chance of survival.